shu1827/devops-project-document/README.md

 This `README.md` provides an index of all key components of the repository to help you navigate and understand the contents.

+Welcome to the project section.We have a product called VProfile.
+It is a website written in Java.
+Consists of multiple services.
+You will be deploying this product on virtual machines, cloud platforms.

+The same code or the product has been used for all the projects but with the different approachs based on the knowledge
+NOTE: The code is not written by me i have taken code from a instructor who has designed this code for the differnet scenories each folder contains the steps and the code related to it.

+Here you will be having five services running in five different virtual machines.
+In real time.

+You will be working in a product and

+you should have a local copy of that

+product where you can do your experiments.

+This project is created keeping this scenario in mind.

+Take a look.

 ## Directory Structure

 The repository is organized as follows: